-Income tax provision for the year ended 31 December 2022 was accrued as a result of reassessment by the management of the Group of tax risks relating to certain historical intragroup transactions, which were previously disclosed as contingent liabilities (Note 23).
+Income tax provision for the year ended 31 December 2022 was accrued as a result of a reassessment by the Group management of tax risks relating to certain historical intra-group transactions that had previously been disclosed as contingent liabilities.
+During the year ended 31 December 2023, the Group reassessed the relevant uncertainties resulting in a favourable revaluation of the Group's tax exposure (Note 24).